dds/bosabosa.org/content/blog/christmas-day-2020/index.md

 My dad passed away on Christmas morning last year, pre covid.
 Neither he nor I are Christians, but we celebrate the holiday.
 I want to say to everyone with an empty space in their family where a loved one should be, we can heal through sharing our grief.

-Thank you, Joe and Jill Biden, for your compassion to all of us who have lost loved ones.
+Thank you to everyone for your compassion to all of us who have lost loved ones.